Mark Esper opposes using Insurrection Act for law enforcement amid George Floyd protests

 "You have to have a dominant force," Trump told Fox New Radio on Wednesday.
 "We need law and order."

+Esper said that while he was aware they were heading to St. John's, he did not know what would happen there.

+"I was not aware a photo op was happening," he said, adding that he also did not know that police had forcibly moved peaceful protesters in Lafayette Square to clear the way for Trump and his entourage.

-He quickly pivoted to the politics of the moment, adding, "You notice that all of these places that have problems, they're not run by Republicans.
+Trump put a political spin on his criticism of states with violence.
+He said, "You notice that all of these places that have problems, they're not run by Republicans.
 They're run by liberal Democrats."

+But interest in exerting that extraordinary federal authority appeared to be waning in the White House.
+Though the crackdown on the Washington demonstrations was praised by some Trump supporters Tuesday, a handful of Republicans expressed concern that law enforcement officers risked violating the protesters' First Amendment rights.

 VIDEO: Trump visits St. John's Church for photo opportunity